11/6/2024

 Yamini Rangan

 Yeah, that's a great question.
 Look, I'm very excited about the innovation that's happening in Service Hub.
-And I think the product team and the good market teams have made excellent progress over the last 18 months.
+And I think the product team and the go-to-market teams have made excellent progress over the last 18 months.
 It's not one thing.
-It's the fact that we have consistently innovated in Service Hub.
+It's the fact that we have consistently innovated in service hub.
 Last year, there was a lot of pro features that we launched within the market.
 And this year, there were, you know, I'd say two big unlocks.
 The first is leveraging AI within support, our customer agent.
-I talked a little bit about the success that we're seeing with customer agent that is helping our customers, you know, do faster self-serve with better knowledge bases, and then more importantly, also help handle some portion of the tickets, typically between 20 to 40%.
+I talked a little bit about the success that we're seeing with customer agent that is helping our customers do faster self-serve with better knowledge bases, and then more importantly, also helps handle some portion of the tickets, typically between 20% to 40%.
 And that has been great.
 I think the second part is that as we talk to a lot of our customers and prospects, we heard from them the need for having both support as well as customer success in one place.
 And therefore, earlier this year, as part of the spotlight, we launched a workspace for both customer success and for support so it can drive retention and improvement.
 And then, you know, there's a steady drumbeat of offering better SLA management, better routing, more granular permission management.
 All of these are the ones that upmarket customers have been asking us for in Service Hub.
-And look, I think if you step back, we did this with Sales Hub.
-You know, we started with a set of features.
-We consistently had a drumbeat of improving the product until it got to be a front door.
+And look, I think If you step back, we did this with Sales Hub.
+We started with a set of features.
+We consistently had a drumbeat of improving the product till it got to be a front door.
 We're doing the same thing with Service Hub.
-And I really feel good about, you know, where we are going with Service Hub.
-And therefore, we see it both in terms of new lands as well as expansion
+And I really feel good about where we are going with Service Hub.
+And therefore, we see it both in terms of new lands as well as expansion within our customer base.

 speaker